Mike-AX/Xss/README.md

 These payloads will be URL-encoded and appended to the target URL to test for reflected XSS vulnerabilities.

 How It Works
+URL-based Testing
-URL-based Testing: The script first appends each XSS payload to the target URL and sends the request.
+The script first appends each XSS payload to the target URL and sends the request.
 It checks if the payload is reflected in the response.

+Form Input Testing
-Form Input Testing: The script will also parse the HTML of the target page to find input parameters (like those inside <input>, <textarea>, and <select> tags).
+The script will also parse the HTML of the target page to find input parameters (like those inside <input>, <textarea>, and <select> tags).
 It then injects the payloads into those parameters and checks for reflections.

+Reporting
-Reporting: After each test, the script outputs whether the payload was reflected in the response, indicating a potential XSS vulnerability.
+After each test, the script outputs whether the payload was reflected in the response, indicating a potential XSS vulnerability.

 Example Output
 bash